Olegna09/entra-id-identity-governance-lab/README.md

 To maintain secure and manageable group structures, organizations should follow these best practices:

 - Use **dynamic groups whenever possible** for scalable access management
-- Avoid excessive nested groups that can complicate permission tracking
 - Implement **naming conventions** for groups
 - Regularly review group memberships through **access reviews**
 - Ensure group membership aligns with the **principle of least privilege**